ihaveadrin/fselect/README.md

   -y instead of the menu interface, asks in stdout if you wish to select
      a file at a time

+  -c use curses/ncurses selection mode

+  -o select only one file

 File parameters are those you'd pass to `ls`, mostly expanded by the shell.

 And it's paired to the posix shell functions where fselect gives the best: